RushikeshVeldurthi/Bank-Customer-Churn-Analysis-Dashboard-Power-BI/README.md

 - churn.csv - Dataset used in the report

-- demo_video.mp4 - A 10-second demo video walkthrough (small and GitHub-compatible)
+- Bank Customer Churn Dashboard.mp4 - A demo video walkthrough (small and GitHub-compatible)

 📝 Dataset Overview